 Further detail about the consultation process is available in the attached Consultation Document.

 The steps in the consultation for the Review of the National Skills Needs List:

 Stage 1The Minister for Employment, Skills, Small and Family business announced the commencement of the Review on 29 August 2019 and released an Issues Paper outlining six design principles for a replacement methodology for identifying occupations in skills shortage for the purpose of targeting apprenticeship incentives.

 Stage 2Stakeholders were are invited to submit submissions on the 19 questions in the Issues Paper.
 In addition to the submission process, the Department met with employer and industry representatives.

 Stage 3The submission period for the Issues Paper closed on 27 September 2019.
 A summary of survey results, along with the received submissions is available.

-Stage 4A second consultation paper outlining a proposed skills shortage methodology for targeting apprenticeship incentives is planned for release in November.
+Stage 4The second consultation paper outlining a proposed skills shortage methodology for targeting apprenticeship incentives was released on 12 December 2019.

 Stage 5Stakeholders will be invited to submit submissions on the questions posed in the Discussion Paper.
 In addition to the submission process, the Department will meet with employer and industry representatives.